firehawkvfx/firehawk/README.md

 Vagrant is a tool that manages your initial VM configuration onsite.
 It allows us to create a consistent environment to launch our infrastructure from.
 From there we will provision the software installed on it with Ansible.

+Currently, this has only been tested from a Linux RHEL 7.5/Centos Host.
+You are welcome to experiment with other Operating systems so long as they can run the following-
+    Vagrant
+    VirtualBox
+    Ansible

 - Install Vagrant from Hashicorp.
 - Install Virtualbox to run our VM from.
 - Clone the openfirehawk repo
     git clone https://github.com/firehawkvfx/openfirehawk.git
+- Download the latest deadline installer tar, and place the .tar file in the local openfirehawk/downloads folder.
+- Download the latest houdini installer, and place the .tar file in the local openfirehawk/downloads folder.
 - Run this to download an ubuntu base image and install ansible in the vm.
-Provisioning the ubuntu desktop GUI may take some time. vagrant up
+Provisioning the ubuntu desktop GUI may take 15mins + vagrant up
-- Take a snapshot of this initial state and verify its there in the list. vagrant snapshot push vagrant snapshot list
+- When the the process completes, take a snapshot of this initial state and verify its there in the list. vagrant snapshot push vagrant snapshot list
 - IMPORTANT if you ever need to restore the snapshot, be sure to use the --no-delete option, otherwise the snapshot will be deleted.
 Try restoring a snapshot now-